 Marijuana has been legalized for medicinal and recreational use in some states, so many people assume it is safe for everyday use.
 However, there are dangers associated with chronic marijuana use.

 There are many different forms of marijuana, from flower (weed) and concentrates like wax to edibles and even something called “moon rocks.”
+If you’ve found yourself wondering, “What are moon rocks?” you’ve come to the right place.

 What are Moon Rocks and How are They Made?

 Because of the amount of trichome sand crystals in kief, it is thought to be one of the most potent forms of marijuana.
+Moon rocks fall in a similar category as concentrates because of their potency.
+Because of the popularity of cannabis culture, moon rocks are a highly sought-after product in the cannabis market.

-While most cannabis flower has a content of 20 to 30% of THC, moon rocks sit at about 50%, meaning they are incredibly potent.
+While most cannabis flower has a content of 20 to 30% THC, moon rocks sit at about 50%, meaning they are incredibly potent.

 People who use moon rocks put them into a glass bowl or bong and smoke them.
 Sometimes, they are rolled into blunts or joints, but the sticky concentrate can make this difficult.

-The Effects of Moon Rocks
+The Effects and Physical Symptoms of Smoking Moon Rocks

 The effects of moon rocks usually begin to kick in a couple of minutes after smoking them.
 Because this type of marijuana is so potent, it can be difficult to pinpoint exactly how long the effects will last.
-For some people, the effects fade away after a couple of hours while others experience a high for more than a day.
+For some people, the effects fade away after a couple of hours, while others experience a high for more than a day.

 Someone with a higher tolerance for THC will experience weaker effects than a person using the substance for the first time.